NetizenCorp/GVM-Docker/README.md

 After everything is complete, go the https://[Host IP Address]/ to access the scanner.
 Use the credentials you provided in the yml file.

 ### ARM 64-bit Operation System Installation
-First, install docker and docker-compose on your linux system.
+First, install docker and docker-compose on your Linux system.
 After installation, apply permissions to a user(s) that will use docker. ${USER} is the username of the user(s).
 ```bash
 sudo apt update
 sudo apt install -y apt-transport-https ca-certificates curl software-properties-common docker.io docker-compose